andrewcheryl/portfolio-Semantic-Search-Engine/README.md

 ## Scope of data for search engine

-All sub-categories , pages and articles belonging to the following wikipedia categories:
+All sub-categories , pages and articles belonging to the following wikipedia categories...

 * [Machine Learning](https://en.wikipedia.org/wiki/Category:Machine_learning)
 * [Business Software](https://en.wikipedia.org/wiki/Category:Business_software)

-The raw page text and its category information should be written to a collection on a Mongo server running on a dedicated AWS instance.
+The raw page text and its category information will be written to a collection on a Mongo DB server running on a dedicated AWS instance.

+A Mongo DB was chosen because it holds information in a JSON like format that is easy to work with using a python dictionary.

 Code should be able to pick up any addtional categories if requested.

-Data to be collected using the Wiki Api.
+The Wiki API will be used to extract wikipedia content.

 ## Project structure